DavidJDBA/OSM/JOSM/LearnJOSM.md

 #### Selection

-  Unlike the ID editor, which has separate Point, Line and Area drawing tools and for selection, JOSM has only two such options, adding (or editing) and selection.
+  Unlike the ID editor, which has separate Point, Line and Area drawing tools and for selection, JOSM has only two such options, adding and selection.
 These can be activated with the **_S_** key for selection and the **_A_** key for adding.
 There are also tool  buttons for these.

   ![SelectAdd](SelectAdd.jpg)